How To Build a World-Class Free Trial Landing Page

 Remember that fantastic design elements in the example might not be required for you to build a kickass free trial landing page.

 Zendesk offers customer service software and sales customer relationship management (CRM).
-The company promotes its free trial and the option to watch a demo video on the homepage above the fold (content viewed before scrolling).
+The company promotes its free trial and the option to view a demo on the homepage above the fold (content viewed before scrolling).

-Here are elements featured in Zendesk’s free trial landing page:
+Elements featured in Zendesk’s free trial registration process:

 • A green checkmark appears when a form field is correctly filled.